isislab-unisa/sof/README.md

 The output files will be in `build/`

 ## Compiling the SCUD client from src/ to build/

+## Getting Started SCUD Client
+SCUD framework provides a Java command line client available in the release (SCUD-Client.jar):

+* Execute the command: java -jar SCUD-Client.jar.
+This client application use SSH to connect to the Hadoop cluster.
+The application parameters are the following:
+** h (HOST) cluster master node IP address.
+The default value is “localhost” (127.0.0.1);
+** port (PORT) listening port for SHH process on cluster.
+The default value is “22”;
+** bindir (DIRECTORY) the bin installation path (absolute) of Hadoop.
+The default value is “/bin”;
+** homedir (DIRECTORY) the home directory of the user on the master node.
+The default value  is “~/temp”;
+** javabindir (DIRECTORY) the bin installation path of the Java Virtual Machine.
+The default value is “/usr/bin”;
+** scudhomedir (DIRECTORY) the Hadoop distributed File system directory which will be the root directory for the SCUD application.
+The default value is “/”.

 ## License
 Copyright ISISLab, 2015 Università degli Studi di Salerno